 First, how is the narrative flow?
-Are there any gaps or sections that need to moved around or reworked?
+Are there any gaps or sections that need to be moved around or reworked?
 Is the substance of what is being said comprehensive and correct?

 Next, how is the content laid out?
 Are we dealing with endless walls of text that need to be broken up?
 Are there lists that should actually be in paragraph form?
 Do we have enough headings and subheadings to move the reader along?

 Then, how is the editorial style?
 Do we use the right words?
 Does the writing sound natural and conversational?
-Is the voice of the writer in-line with our content style guidelines?
+Is the voice of the writer in line with our content style guidelines?

 Finally, what grammar and spelling mistakes need fixing?
 Now that I know the flow is right, the layout is spot-on, and the overall style is on target, what editorial clean-up is required to get the piece to polished perfection?